rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 **ULD (Unit Load Device):** A standardized container or pallet used for air cargo transport, designed to fit aircraft cargo holds efficiently.

+**Visual-Inertial Odometry (VIO):** A technique that fuses camera images and IMU data to estimate motion and position.
+Related to but distinct from full visual-inertial navigation with external landmark aiding.

+**WiFi HaLow (802.11ah):** A WiFi standard operating in sub-1 GHz frequencies, designed for IoT applications requiring longer range (up to 1km), better obstacle penetration, and support for thousands of devices per access point.
+Provides higher bandwidth than Thread while maintaining low power operation.

 **WMS (Warehouse Management System):** Software that controls and optimizes warehouse operations including inventory tracking, order fulfillment, and storage optimization.

 ---

 ## Appendix A: Mathematical Details

-This appendix provides the mathematical foundations for the sensor fusion algorithms described in Section 4.4.
+This appendix provides the mathematical foundations for the sensor fusion algorithms described in Section 4.4 and 4.6.

 ### A.1 Extended Kalman Filter Equations